DatabayAG/TestArchiveCreator/docs/install-puppeteer-browsershot.md

-# Install Puppeteer for the TestArchiveCreator
+# Install Puppeteer for use with Browserhot

 Look at the Puppeteer web site https://pptr.dev for general installation instructions.